Ava-HW/Catculator/README.md

 <a name="errors"></a>
 ## __2. Preventing cat-a-strophic cacluations__
 The calculators are designed to give you a purrfect results every time.
 This is achieved by:
-* using .strip() so whitespace doesn't affect how the program processes input
+* using strip() so whitespace doesn't affect how the program processes input
 * ensuring calculations only proceed if a user enters a positive whole number.
 If any other kind of input is entered, the program prompts the user to try again and displays a message.

 <a name="quit"></a>